๐Ÿ“ Multinational Management

 Self-Check Questions

 1. A company is bidding on a contract that would be paid in Japanese yen, but they won't know if they've won for three months.
-Which hedging instrument provides protection without locking them into an obligation, and why is this flexibility worth the cost?
+Which hedging instrument provides protection without locking them into an obligation, and why is the flexibility worth the cost?

-2. Compare and contrast forward contracts and currency futures—what types of companies would prefer each, and what tradeoffs are they making?
+2. Compare and contrast forward contracts and currency futures.
+What types of companies would prefer each, and what tradeoffs are they making?

 3. How does natural hedging differ from operational hedging in terms of implementation complexity and strategic impact?
 Give an example of each.